Meet the team

 Gary Rutherford: Mental Health Nurse / Addiction Recovery Coach

-Gary is a fitness enthusiast, a registered Mental Health nurse and Importantly has been sober for 8 years .
+Gary is a registered Mental Health Nurse, REP's Level 3 Qualified Personal Trainer and importantly - has been sober for over 8 years .
 Gary struggled with alcohol and drug abuse for the better part of 15 years.
 Getting and staying sober has enabled him to pursue a life of love, purpose and fulfillment and he is fortunate to be able to use those experiences to carry hope for other individuals and families who are actively struggling with addiction.

-Gary has learning, experience and qualifications in the following areas: Addiction counselling; Motivational Interviewing; Life coaching; Personal training ; Fitness instruction; Counselling and Psychotherapy & Mental Health Nursing.
+Gary has learning, experience and qualifications in the following areas: Addiction counselling; Motivational Interviewing; Life coaching; Level 3 Personal training ; Level 2 Fitness instruction; Counselling and Psychotherapy & Mental Health Nursing.

 Lee Curry: ARC Volunteer